-Once a user data is identified as a privacy risk by our method based on the predicted privacy probability, the second step is to replace or modify the original high risk data with alternative data from different paths in the HMM to overcome the privacy risk with a loss in utility.
+Once a user data is identified as a privacy risk by our method based on the predicted privacy probability, the second step is to replace or modify the original high risk data with alternative data to overcome the privacy risk with a loss in utility.

-We quantify the utility loss (ul) in terms of semantic similarity between the original data X_x and the suggested data X_y .
+We quantify the utility loss (ul) in terms of semantic similarity between the original data $X_x$ and the suggested data $X_y$ .